Serum iron testFe+2; Ferric ion; Fe++; Ferrous ion; Iron - serum; Anemia - serum iron; Hemochromatosis - serum iron

 What Abnormal Results Mean

-Higher-than-normal iron level may mean:
+Higher-than-normal iron level may be a sign of:

 - Too much iron in the body (hemochromatosis)